Programs & Services

 The purpose of the Traditional Community Wellness Program is to provide counseling services to Tyendinaga Mohawk Community members on or off Territory, and any Indigenous person requesting services.

-- Provide one-on-one counseling sessions, circles (groups) such as grief recovery, woman’s, men’s, healing, talking, sharing, etc.
+- Provide one-on-one counseling sessions, circles (groups) such as grief recovery, women’s, men’s, healing, talking, sharing, etc.

 - Moon Ceremony is held every month